mduguay/zenofsmash/README.md

 Here are a few tips to make the most out of your matches when beginning to play online.

 ## Don't pay attention to GSP
-GSP is basically a way to ensure that you'll be playing against people where you have a fighting chance.
+GSP is basically a way to ensure that you'll be playing against people roughly at your level.
 It's better to have an accurate GSP than it is to have a high GSP.
+If you’ve played classic mode, you will start out with a GSP that is probably higher than you really should be.
 It will take a few rounds to calibrate.
-If you’ve played classic mode, you will start out with a GSP that is probably higher than you really should be.

 ## Don’t panic!
 Take your time and try and think about your next move.
 This can be tricky if your opponent doesn’t give you time to think, but don’t start flailing just to try to hit something.
 If your opponent is chasing you down, try just dodging and getting out of range for a while as you regroup.
 Be intentional with your attacks.
 Don’t forget to shield and grab.